Umit8098/Project_Django_Rest_Framework_Todo_App_CH-12/Readme.md

 - Web browsable API
 <!-- ![screenshot](project_screenshot/ToDo_App-2.gif) -->
 <img src="project_screenshot/ToDo_App-2.gif" alt="Web browsable API" width="400"/>

-➡ *Django Rest Framework'ün sağladığı web arayüzünde API'yi test etme süreci.*
+➡ API testing in the web interface provided by Django Rest Framework.

 ---

-- Todo CRUD Testi
+- Todo CRUD Test
 <!-- ![screenshot](project_screenshot/ToDo_App.gif) -->
 <img src="project_screenshot/ToDo_App.gif" alt="Todo CRUD Testi" width="400"/>

-➡ *Postman ile CRUD işlemlerini test ederken alınan ekran görüntüsü.*
+➡ Testing CRUD operations with Postman.

 ## Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->
-Bu proje aşağıdaki teknolojiler kullanılarak geliştirilmiştir:
+This project is built with the following tools and libraries:
-- [Django Rest Framework](https://www.django-rest-framework.org/) - Güçlü bir REST API framework'ü.
+- [Django Rest Framework](https://www.django-rest-framework.org/) - A powerful framework for developing REST APIs.

 ## How To Use